NickMcConnell/FAangband/docs/playing.rst

 Playing the Game
 ================

-Most of your interaction with Angband will take the form of "commands".
+Most of your interaction with FAangband will take the form of "commands".
-Every Angband command consists of an "underlying command" plus a variety of optional or required arguments, such as a repeat count, a direction, or the index of an inventory object.
+Every FAangband command consists of an "underlying command" plus a variety of optional or required arguments, such as a repeat count, a direction, or the index of an inventory object.
 Commands are normally specified by typing a series of keypresses, from which the underlying command is extracted, along